Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">11/25/2025</td>
+<td align="center">11/26/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GJWUQ2GZN/dr-choppers-adventure-checkup-the-proud-dream-of-the-giants-">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GQJUMGP44/the-birth-of-the-serene-king">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Chopper and Carrot review the Giants.
-They introduce all the Giants the Straw Hats have<br>met on their journey so far, starting from Dorry and Brogy of the Giant Pirate<br>Crew who they came across very early on in their journey.</p>
+<p align="center">The third set is reaching its end.
+Karasuno is able to take back the flow<br>of the game with Hinata's receive and even though they show great offense and defense,<br>Inarizaki gets a match point.
+With the game so down to the wire, the setter<br>Kageyama decides to do a certain play...</p>
 </td>
 </tr>
 </table>